Transgressions and Chern characters in coarse homotopy theory: Functors and natural transformations

 In the following we explain the Higson corona construction which provides a functor We recall the notation from \cite[Def.
 3.1]{Bunke:2024aa}.
 For a set $X$ we consider the $C^{*}$-algebra $\ell^{\infty}(X)$ of bounded functions $f:X\to \C$ with the supremum norm.
 For $f$ in $\ell^{\infty}(X)$, an entourage $U$ of $X$, and a subset $Y$ we define the $U$-variation of $f$ on $Y$ by

-If $X$ is a bornological coarse space with coarse structure $\cC$ and bornology $\cB$, then we consider the unital $C^{*}$-algebra of bounded functions whose $U$-variation becomes arbitrary small outside of sufficiently large bounded subsets for every coarse entourage $U$.
+If $X$ is a bornological coarse space with coarse structure $\cC$ and bornology $\cB$, then we consider the unital $C^{*}$-algebra of bounded functions with the property that for every coarse entourage $U$ of $X$ the $U$-variation becomes arbitrary small outside of sufficiently large bounded subsets.
 The $C^{*}$-algebra

 of bounded functions which themselves become arbitrary small outside of sufficiently large bounded subsets is an ideal in $\ell^{\infty}_{\cB}(X)$.
-We then form the commutative unital $C^{*}$-algebra \begin{ddd} Higson corona $\partial_{h}X$ in $\CH$ is defined to be the compact Hausdorff space corresponding to $C(\partial_{h}X)$ by Gelfand duality .\end{ddd} Note that a morphism $X\to X'$ in $\BC$ functorially induces via pull-back a morphism of exact sequence of the associated commutative $C^{*}$-algebras
+We then form the commutative unital $C^{*}$-algebra \begin{ddd} The Higson corona $\partial_{h}X$ in $\CH$ is defined to be the compact Hausdorff space corresponding to $C(\partial_{h}X)$ by Gelfand duality .\end{ddd} Note that a morphism $X\to X'$ in $\BC$ functorially induces via pull-back a morphism of exact sequence of the associated commutative $C^{*}$-algebras

 We get a functorially induced map between the Higson coronas

 This finishes the construction of the Higson corona functor.

 \begin{lem} The Higson corona functor is coarsely invariant in the sense that if $f$ is a coarse equivalence, then $\partial_{h}f$ is a homeomorphism.\end{lem} \begin{proof} If $f,g:X\to X'$ are close maps between bornological coarse spaces, then $\partial_{h}f=\partial_{h}g$. \end{proof}